Project

 Replies (6)

-RE: enable/run multiple instance of audacious in linux - Added by John Lindgren about 12 years ago
+RE: enable/run multiple instance of audacious in linux - Added by John Lindgren over 12 years ago

 You have to create a separate user account (otherwise the two instances would fight over configuration files and the D-Bus interface).

-RE: enable/run multiple instance of audacious in linux - Added by Istvan Gabor about 12 years ago
+RE: enable/run multiple instance of audacious in linux - Added by Istvan Gabor over 12 years ago

 Thanks,